 Non-prescription medications may be administered provided the medication is in its original container, which specifies appropriate dosages for the child's age group.
 In addition, parents must provide written instructions using the ODJFS Request for Administration of Medication completely filling out Box A of the form.
 Non-prescription medication may not be given for more than three days at a time.
 Dosages administered by the center shall not exceed the manufacturers recommended dosages.
-If the dosage states that a physician must be consulted, the center needs the physician's written and signed instructions on the ODJFS Request for Administration of Medication (Box B) form provided by the center.
-Medications will not be administered under any circumstance if the child does not meet the age and weight requirements listed on the box.
+If the dosage states that a physician must be consulted, the center needs the physician's written and signed instructions on the ODJFS Request for Administered under any circumstance if the child does not meet the age and weight requirements listed on the box.
 If parents would like their child to receive this medication they are welcome to stop by the center and administer the medication themselves.